ctechfilmuniversity/workshop_ws2425_matsha/docs/02_code/06_gpgpu/gpgpu_steps.md

 Note that rgba and xyzw are interchangeable.
 You can use one or the other and have the same effect.
 But since we consider the pixels as particles, it makes sense to use xyz.

-After a few seconds, the pixels stop changing and you might think that the particles will also stop moving, but the value actually keeps on getting higher.
-It’s just that the color channels are visually confined to the range between 0 to 1.
+After a few seconds, the pixels stop changing, and you might think that the particles will also stop moving, but the value actually keeps on getting higher.
+It’s just that the color channels are visually confined to the range between 0 and 1.

 ### GPGPU Particles Positions

-Our setup, even though basic, is ready and we now want to use that texture to position the particles.
+Our setup, even though basic, is ready for using the texture to position the particles.
+For that we need to send some additional "helper" data to particles.vert.
+For that we are using BufferGeometry which is much more efficient than just attaching attributes to mesh.

-Currently, the particles are using the baseGeometry.mesh as the geometry when instantiating the Points, but we want to use the GPGPU texture instead.

-Let’s start from an empty geometry.
-In the Particles section, create a BufferGeometry, save it as particles.geometry and send it to the Points:
+Before the ling `particles.material = new THREE.ShaderMaterial()` add the following lines to set up BufferGeometry:

 ```js
 //scene.js